 Stamped Film Fest creator and former Board President 2012-2015

-Sara Latshaw organized the Pensacola LGBT Film Fest in 2012 as a way to bring together the local community to promote and celebrate LGBT equality.
+Sara Latshaw organized the Pensacola LGBTQ Film Fest in 2012 as a way to bring together the local community to promote and celebrate LGBTQ equality.
 While other communities were being ripped apart in the fight for equality, Sara and a dedicated group of advocates and educators banded together to find a way to unite the community while tackling local and national concerns like same-sex marriage, same-sex adoption, homophobia in employment, and other discriminatory practices.
 In 2013 she was promoted to Director of Northwest Florida ACLU and saw the need to do even more in Pensacola to create an inclusive society.
 Harnessing the energy and volunteers from the first year’s festival, Sara helped introduce and successfully lobbied for the passage of the City of Pensacola’s Domestic Partnership Registry Ordinance.
-As a result, we have seen a noticeable increase in acceptance and inclusivity of the LGBT community in the Pensacola area.
+As a result, we have seen a noticeable increase in acceptance and inclusivity of the LGBTQ community in the Pensacola area.
 An additional effect of her and her team’s hard work has been watching the growth of a successful film fest that draws more and more attendees every year.
 Last year we launched an effective branding of the festival and even chose a bold new name: Stamped.
 We also put in place a board of directors whom she’s confident will continue to make this festival leave its stamp on Pensacola- and we hope beyond.
 Fighting tirelessly for people’s rights on behalf of the ACLU of Florida is a full time job, but Sara will remain an active presence with the film fest- not to mention our honorary queen.
 As we enter our fifth year of film festing, we will miss her sitting at the head of our board room table, but know she will always have our backs.
 We love you more than awesome rainbow movies and our sunglasses at night, Latshaw.
 Thank you from the bottom of our Stamped hearts.
 We promise to do you proud.

 Our Current Board